mejdoub123/Tersea-Test-Backend/README.md

 The application provides the following REST API endpoints:

 -   `POST /api/register`: Register a new admin account (Administrator only).
 -   `POST /api/login`: Authenticate and generate an access token.
 -   `POST /api/logout`: Invalidate the access token and log out the user.
 -   `POST /api/companies`: Create a new company (Administrator only).
 -   `POST /api/invite`: Invite an employee to join a company by email and name (Administrator only).
 -   `GET /api/companies`: Retrieve a list of all companies (Administrator only).
 -   `GET /api/companies/{company_id}`: Retrieve details of a specific company (Administrator only).
 -   `PUT /api/companies/{company_id}`: Update the details of a specific company (Administrator only).
 -   `DELETE /api/companies/{company_id}`: Delete a specific company (Administrator only).
 -   `GET /api/employees/{employee_id}`: Retrieve details of a specific employee (Administrator only).
 -   `GET /api/invitations/{admin_id}`: Retrieve a list of all invitations and their status of a specific admin (Administrator only).
 -   `GET /api/histories`: Retrieve a list of all admins histories (Administrator only).
 -   `GET /api/histories/{admin_id}`: Retrieve a list of histories of a specific admin (Administrator only).
 -   `PUT /api/users/{user_id}`: Update the details of a specific user (Administrator or Employee).
+-   `GET /api/search`: Search for a company or employee (Administrator only).

 ## Conclusion